-A, A- indicate exceptional performance.
+- A, A- indicate exceptional performance.
 A high degree of critical thinking, reflection, application of knowledge, and creativity has been demonstrated.
 Writing and communication skills are highly developed.
-Requirements have been fulfilled, and extensive knowledge of facts and principles has been demonstrated.

-B+, B, B- indicate good performance.
+Requirements have been fulfilled, and extensive knowledge of facts and principles has been demonstrated. - B+, B, B- indicate good performance.
 A substantial amount of critical thinking, reflection, and application of knowledge has been demonstrated.
 Writing and communication skills are well developed.
-Requirements have been fulfilled, and a substantial knowledge of facts and principles has been demonstrated, though clearly not at an A level.

-C+, C indicate adequate performance.
+Requirements have been fulfilled, and a substantial knowledge of facts and principles has been demonstrated, though clearly not at an A level. - C+, C indicate adequate performance.
 Critical thinking, reflection, and application of knowledge have been demonstrated at a competent level.
 Writing and communication skills also are at a competent level.
-Requirements of the course have been fulfilled, and an understanding of facts and principles has been demonstrated.

-C-, D+, D, D- indicate performance that is barely acceptable.
+Requirements of the course have been fulfilled, and an understanding of facts and principles has been demonstrated. - C-, D+, D, D- indicate performance that is barely acceptable.
 Very little critical thinking, reflection, or application of knowledge has been demonstrated.
 Writing and communication skills often are inadequate.
 Some requirements may not have been fulfilled, and very little knowledge of facts and principles has been demonstrated.
 These are the lowest grades for which academic credit is given.
-A cumulative GPA at this level will place the student on academic probation and may eventually result in suspension.

-F indicates unacceptable performance.
+• F indicates unacceptable performance.
 Little if any understanding of basic facts has been demonstrated, and requirements clearly have not been fulfilled.
 No college credit is given for this grade.